InfiniteGame30/InfiniteGame30/README.md

 - 📫 How to reach me **noah.hendrix0129@gmail.com**

-- ⚡ Fun fact **I am a Teenager and I hope to Code and Learn more about Lua**
+- ⚡ Fun fact **I am a Teenager and I hope learn more about programing**

 <h3 align="left">Connect with me:</h3>
 <p align="left">